 What can we do with this massive change in our life?
-We have all had to learn new routines and patterns, and if you have no work at all (like me, initially) learn how to not escape into busyness.
-Wrapped in the difficulty is a precious gift – if you choose to unwrap it!
+Many of us have had to learn new routines and patterns, and if you have no work at all (like me, initially) you learn how to not escape into busyness!
+Wrapped in the difficulty of all this is a precious gift – if you choose to unwrap it!
 And that gift is to be present.
 All the time!

-Being present and feeling means we don’t focus on the drama of the past or the fear of the future.
-It means focusing on feeling calm and noticing what disrupts and causes stress.
+Being present means we don’t focus on the drama of the past or the fear of the future.
+By focusing on feeling calm and noticing what disrupts and causes stress is such freedom!

 Thrive lesson 4: WORK ON YOURSELF

 Show up!
 Show up as YOU!
-Find the real you – that amazing being that you really are.
+Find the real you, that amazing being that you really are.
 Be authentic to that, be real and vulnerable.
-Have the courage to do the work and show up!
+When you have the courage to do the work and show up life gets easier – eventually!

-This means taking responsibility for yourself and your actions.
-Be conscious of any dissonance within you and ask yourself – are you being really honest?
-With yourself and others?
+Are you ready to take responsibility for yourself and your actions?
+By being conscious of any dissonance within you and asking yourself – are you being really honest with yourself?

-The low-grade feeling that something is not right, a sometimes subconscious fear that people will find out you are actually not up to the task – or you are not good enough, is called imposter syndrome and is rampant – but we rarely talk about it!
+Most of us know that low-grade feeling that something is not right, that sometimes subconscious fear that people will find out you are actually not up to the task, or that you are not good enough.
+Commonly known as imposter syndrome, this is rampant, but we rarely talk about it!

 The first step to working on this is being compassionate and kind to yourself, even when you mess up.
-Self-compassion and self-acceptance are one of the first steps to overcoming imposter syndrome.
+Because self-compassion and self-acceptance are one of the first steps to overcoming imposter syndrome.

-Discover the stories you have been telling yourself and recognise how these stories are not you, but how they continue to rule your life.
-Observe your thinking and anytime you are not feeling good about yourself, listen to the story you are telling yourself at that moment and question it!
+It is liberating to discover that the stories you have been telling yourself are not who you are, but how they continue to rule your life.
+Observe your thinking.
+And anytime you are not feeling good about yourself, listen to the story you are telling yourself at that moment and question it!

 Next, is to decide if you are authentically expressing how you really feel?
 As long as the environment you are in is a safe one and with people you trust – it is important to be vulnerable and connect heart to heart with others.